-The ssoid module reads FITS input to obtain coordinate mapping information and the epoch of the observation.
+The ssoid module reads FITS input to obtain coordinate mapping information, the J2000 spacecraft position and velocity vectors, and the epoch of the observation.

 2.2.3 WISE Source Input

 The ssoid module reads a table file of WISE point sources which are to be matched with the SSO predictions (SIS pht01: WPHot Output Photometry Table, WSDC D-I107).